The Latest News On Vitamin D: What Does It Mean For You?

 My Doctor Prescribed 50,000 IU a Week

 Many doctors are prescribing “megadose” amounts in this range.
 Because Vitamin D is a fat soluble vitamin, which means it accumulates in the body, I do not recommend what I consider excessive doses of Vitamin D. In addition, these supplements are made with Vitamin D2, which, as stated above, is a much less-absorbable form of the vitamin.
-And if you are following the guidelines in the Save Our Bones Program, you shouldn’t need megadoses of any nutrient.
+And if you are following the guidelines in the Osteoporosis Reversal Program, you shouldn’t need megadoses of any nutrient.

 The Bottom Line

 The bottom line is that, in my opinion, this latest report does not really change much.
 Vitamin D supplementation has always been very much a matter for individual adjustment, and it continues to be.
 But there are some basic guidelines you can follow:

 - Use the minimum baseline of 400 IU of D3 and build from there depending on your sun exposure and skin tone.

 - If you can spend time in the sun year-round, then try to have some sun exposure every day.
 Twenty minutes a day in the summer, and at least 30 minutes in the spring, fall and winter (add at least 10 minutes if you are dark skinned) is sufficient.
 It’s best if you can sunbathe your legs, arms, and the abdomen if possible.